Understanding the PEG Ratio in Fundamental Analysis

 The price/earnings to growth (PEG) Ratio tells you more than P/E alone

-Though less well-known than its fundamental cousins, the Price/Earnings to Growth or PEG ratio can give you a more informed view of a stock's potential once you know how to use and interpret its results correctly.
+One of these tools is the Price per Earnings (P/E) to Growth (PEG) ratio.
+Less well-known than its fundamental cousins, this ratio can give you a more informed view of a stock's actual value, and thus the potential for earning, once you know how to use and interpret the results correctly.

 The Formula Components